skip to content

 This page lists all working groups of the Institute for Geophysics and Meteorology those research focuses fit the ideas of the key profile area "Intelligent Methods for Earth System Sciences".

-The research group RG Tezkan focuses on Applied Geophysics.
+The RG Tezkan focuses on Applied Geophysics.
 This field of work utilises geophysical measurement methods in order to find mineral deposits of resources such as oil, gas, or metal ore, in the upper 10 km of the Earth's crust.
 The increasingly important applications in environmental geophysics also belong to the applied geophysics.
 They explore the uppermost 1000 m, for example, in the context of disposal and contaminated sites or ground water.
 The last group belonging to the applied geophysics are the engineer geophysics, which play an important role in the preparation of large building measures.

-The research group RG Saur is focused on "space physics".
+The RG Saur is focused on "space physics".
 Space Physics encompass the physics of the (Earth-near) open space, mainly the magnetosphere and solar wind.
 In a wider sense they include the application of knowledge obtained on the system Earth to other planets and moons, for example the investigation of the interactions between the magnetosphere of Saturn and the moon Titan.
 Main topics of the research group of Prof. Joachim Saur are magnetic fields and plasma.

-The research group RG Shao focuses on the modeling and parameterization of the dynamic processes, which are responsible for the interactions between the various components of the climate system.
+The RG Shao focuses on the modeling and parameterization of the dynamic processes, which are responsible for the interactions between the various components of the climate system.
 The use of integrated modeling systems enables the embedding of expert knowledge of various other sciences.

 The RG Crewell is focused on different topics of meteorology.
 An example: The Arctic is experiencing rapid changes which result from complex feedback mechanisms which are not well understood.
 A better understanding of the Arctic climate system is thus a key challenge which we address by exploiting ground-based and satellite remote sensing observations.
 In particular, we want to gain insight into water vapor, clouds, precipitation and radiative effects in the Arctic.
 Detailed observations are crucial here and available from long-term measurements at Ny-Ålesund but also from campaign based activities, e.g. MOSAiC.